 These are old style pressure gauges that can be commonly found in tire shops and gas stations.
 These have a clock-like display which is knowns as the dial.
 These had been used for a long time and are still portable enough to be kept in the pocket.

 Newer Digital gauges

 These gauges are equipped with an LCD which gives the numbers for the measurements.
 With these gauges, it gets easy to read for anyone.
 And it gives the readings in just a few seconds so it’s quick too.
-So in short, you get a quick reading of your tire from an LCD and now, these gauges also come with safety cut off feature which turns the air off when the designated PSI has been reached.
+So in short, you get a quick reading of your tire from an LCD and now, these gauges also come with a safety cut-off feature which turns the air off when the designated PSI has been reached.

 What to look for in a tire pressure gauge before buying one

 Even though it’s a simple device, there are still some things you need to keep in mind before you go to buy one.
 These things ensure they are enough for your level of use and for your application, whether for car tires or other application.
 With that, you’ll not have your money go to waste.

 You do always want to make sure that the tire pressure gauge is within the range of the tire pressure in your car.
 You should check the max tire pressure on the gauge to make sure it’s enough.
 Most car tires use maximum 3 bar tire pressure and these can show a lot more, but it’s always worth checking if you are having a truck or anything else with higher pressure.

 The design and weight of the unit: